OldDigibox/sky-web-epg-ov/audio/early_morning/README.md

 # Early Morning Set
-This set is played at 2AM GMT to 6AM GMT.
+This set is played at 2AM to 6AM.